API requirements for nRF Cloud Location Services¶

 This applies to device-to-cloud (D2C) operations.

-If you have successfully provisioned and connected your device to nRF Cloud, you do not need to do any additional steps for authentication.
+If you have successfully onboarded and connected your device to nRF Cloud, you do not need to do any additional steps for authentication.

-The following steps apply if you are using the REST API without provisioning your devices on nRF Cloud and not using a proxy server:
+The following steps apply if you are using the REST API without onboarding your devices on nRF Cloud and not using a proxy server:

-- Create a key pair and provision the private key.
+- Create a key pair and inject the private key.